-The PDC shall consist of the Superintendent or his/her designee, the Principals, and two (2) unit members from each school, at least one of whom will be a classroom teacher, selected by the Association.
+There shall be a Professional Development Council (PDC) composed of the Director of Curriculum and Instructional Technology or his/her designee, the principals, and two (2) unit members from each school, at least one of whom will be a classroom teacher, selected by the Association.
 The Committee shall be co-chaired by a unit member selected by the unit members on the PDC and a member of the administration.
+The selection process will be completed no later than June 10.